Leaving the Fund, or ‘opting out’

 -

-Depending on your reason for opting out, the bank may automatically enrol you into its defined contribution pension arrangement, the NatWest Group Retirement Savings Plan.
+Depending on your reason for opting out, the bank may automatically enrol you into its Defined Contribution pension arrangement, the NatWest Group Retirement Savings Plan.

 -

-How the Plan works.
+How the NatWest Group Retirement Savings Plan works.
 You build up a pot of money that you can use when you decide to stop work.
 You put in some money every month, the bank puts in some for you too, and you’ll get tax relief on top.
 This money is invested to help it grow.
 How much you’ll get when you stop work depends on how much you put in, how the investments perform, and how you choose to take your money when you come to use it.

 -